Kidney Stone (Urine)

 theses stones or crystals pass through your body when you urinate.
 But sometimes they

-can get stuck in your urinary tract and cause a lot of pain.
+can get stuck in your urinary tract and cause pain.

 Why do I need this test?